COE Unit Assessment and Accreditation

-The College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE), and its programs are approved by the Georgia Professional Standards Commission (GAPSC).
-The most recent continuing accreditation joint review was held April 14-16, 2013.
-Exhibits for the 2013 review are in the 2013 Evidence Room.
+The College of Education is fully accredited by the National Council for Accreditation of Teacher Education (NCATE); its programs are approved by the Georgia Professional Standards Commission (PSC) and other specialized professional associations.
+The last continuing accreditation joint review was held April 14-16, 2013.

-The College of Education attained accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in the following specialty areas: clinical mental health counseling, school counseling, and student affairs.
+The College of Education attained accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in the following specialty areas: clinical mental health counseling and school counseling.
 The accreditation allows Georgia Southern students concentrating in those fields to be eligible to take the National Counselor Examination for Certification when they graduate, without having to complete the additional post-graduate work normally required.
 View the Counselor Education Program website for program information.